othercodes/blog/pages/02.blog/static-analysis-of-php-code-with-phan/blog_item.en.md

 date: '01-01-2019 12:29'
 publish_date: '07-01-2019 12:29'
 metadata:
+    description: 'Installation and use of the Phan code static analysis tool.
+Anticipate any incident by installing Phan and analyzing your code.'
     'og:url': 'https://othercode.io/blog/static-analysis-of-php-code-with-phan'
     'og:type': article
-    'og:title': 'Static Analysis of PHP Code with Phan | otherCode' 'og:image': 'https://othercode.io/user/pages/02.blog/static-analysis-of-php-code-with-phan/featured.jpeg'
+    'og:title': 'Static Analysis of PHP Code with Phan | otherCode' 'og:description': 'Installation and use of the Phan code static analysis tool.
+Anticipate any incident by installing Phan and analyzing your code.'
+    'og:image': 'https://othercode.io/user/pages/02.blog/static-analysis-of-php-code-with-phan/featured.jpeg'
     'og:image:type': image/jpeg
     'og:image:width': 800